ndrakos/blog/_posts/2023-04-13-MIRISim_Scene_Part_III.md

 ---
 layout: post
 title:  "MIRISim Scene Part III"
-date:   2023-04-10
+date:   2023-04-13
 categories: cosmos_web
 ---

-When troubleshooting why my MIRI simulations aren't working, I decided the problem is with how I am creating the scene (<a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim_Troubleshooting_Part_V/">see here</a>)
+When troubleshooting why my MIRI simulations aren't working, I decided the problem is with how I am creating the scene (see <a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim_Troubleshooting_Part_V/">"MIRISim Troubleshooting Part V"</a>).

-When creating the scene, I noted at the time the sources looked strange, but thought it might just have had to do with the way the data was displayed (<a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim_Scene_Part_II/">see Part II</a>)
+When creating the scene, I noted at the time the sources looked strange, but thought it might just have had to do with the way the data was displayed (see <a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim_Scene_Part_II/">MIRISim Scene Part II</a>)

 In this post, I am going to revisit this issue.